fredericGette/Wp81Wiimote/README.md

 # Wp81Wiimote
-App to demonstrate how to connect a Wiimote with a Windows Phone.
+App to demonstrate how to connect a Wiimote and a Windows Phone.

 Based on HID features of the Wiimote and of Windows Phone 8.1 GDR2